srinivasans74/FC-GPU/Experiments/README.md

     cd FC-GPU_amd/
     '''
 2. Note please enable time-slicing by following the instruction in [`INSTALL.md`](../INSTALL.md)

+3. Launch the experiment
     '''
     ./experiment.sh
     '''
-2. Note this is for two tasks only we show how the framework is portable here
+4. Note this is for two tasks only we show how the framework is portable here

 -----